Sergei Pugachev: Outside Russia

 In 2007, he acquired French grocery business Hediard (the oldest and largest chain of stores in the most expensive segment), owning 320 stores in 30 countries.
 The analysts called this deal the "breakthrough of Russian capital into the world market" and compared it with the purchase of the Chelsea football club by Roman Abramovich in 2003.
+Hediard went bankrupt in 2013, and was acquired by Do & Co in 2014.

 In 2008, he bought half of the company David Linley Holdings Limited, from the nephew of Queen Elizabeth II, Lord David Linley.
 The company specialised in the design of yachts, interiors and furniture.
 Linley's company became famous for designing the ninth largest yacht in the world, Lady Moura (for Saudi Prince Araviy Al-Rashid), and the interiors of the hotel Claridges in London.
 Pugachev wanted to involve the Linley company in the development of the Kremlevsky hotel.

 In August 2009, it became public that Pugachev had purchased an American pharmaceutical company, the Biopure Corporation, the stock exchange value of which reached 3.5 billion US dollars.

 In 2000, Pugachev organised production of one of the most expensive watches of the BLU brand, together with watches of Laderrer.
 At an auction in Monaco, part of the "Gagarin" series was sold for 360,000 euros.
 Allegedly, Pugachev's investment in foreign assets was the source of conflict with Putin.
 At a meeting at the Kremlin in 2002, Putin suggested that Pugachev come up with a legislative initiative for returning the capital exported abroad.